SomeGuyEight/CaveGenerationSystem/project/README.md

 ## Required

-* If you have access to the Template_SGExampleProject.0.1.0.zip file just unzip the file and launch it as a new project in unity.
-You can skip to # 3 below.
+### If you have access to the Template_SGExampleProject.0.1.0.zip file
+* Just unzip the file & launch it as a new project in unity.
+You can skip to #3 below.
 * If you don't have the file you will just need to create a new project from scratch.

 1. Start a new untiy 3D URP project Editor Version 2023.1.18f1